openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 Configuration
 =============

-Switch to Settings tab of the Fuel web UI and click on *Other* section, tick the plugin checkbox to enable it.
+Switch to Networks tab of the Fuel web UI and click on *Settings*/*Other* section, the plugin checkbox enabled by default.

 .. image:: /image/nsxv-settings-filled.png
    :scale: 60 %